bioFAM/mofax/README.md

 # mpp: MOFA+ in Python

-Working with trained factor models in Python.
+Work with trained factor models in Python.

 This library provides convenience functions to load and visualize factor models trained with MOFA+ in Python – hence the name.
 For more information on the multi-omics factor analysis v2 framework please see [this GitHub repository](https://github.com/bioFAM/MOFA2).